18mr/documentation/call-tool.md

 Please name your files uniformly.
 Filenames should be based on the parameter they are assigned to, which keeps things neat and easy.
 From the [call-congress README](https://github.com/18mr/call-congress/blob/master/README.md):

-Messages: Can be urls for recorded message to play or text for the robot to read.
-Text can be rendered as a mustache template.
-The following messages are the defaults and will be inherited by new campaigns unless overwritten.

-* msg_intro: Hi.
-Welcome to call congress.
-* msg_ask_zip: Please enter your zip code so we can lookup your Congress person.
-* msg_invalid_zip: "Sorry, that zip code didn't work.
-Please try again."
-* msg_call_block_intro: "We'll now connect you to {{n_reps}} representatives.
-Press # for next rep."
+* msg_intro: This is the first audio a new caller hears.
+Introduce yourself and the tool.
+* msg_ask_zip: Ask for the user's ZIP code if you are looking it up.
+* msg_invalid_zip: An error message about their ZIP code.
+* msg_call_block_intro: In this block, introduce the campaign.
+Read through the script, and then tell the caller that when they're one with their call, they can press * to proceed to the next call (if applicable).
-* msg_rep_intro: "We're now connecting you to {{name}}"
+* msg_rep_intro: Notify the caller they're being connected to the next office.
 * msg_special_call_intro: Optional: if an extra first call number is specified in the remote Google Spreadsheet, this text can be used to introduce the extra call.
 It's optional, and if not specified, we'll fall back to _msg_rep_intro_.
-* msg_between_thanks: You're doing great - here's the next call.
-* msg_final_thanks: Thank you!
+* msg_between_thanks: Offer some words of encouragement!
+* msg_final_thanks: Thank the caller for their time.
+Remind them about social media, microsites, or upcoming events.

 For example, if you want to record a new introduction, name that file ``msg_intro.mp3``.